saberbill/hudoudata/README.md

     `./manage.py runserver`

-7. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.
+7. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a hudou page.

 ## Deploying to OpenShift